-California will not extradite a doctor accused of illegally mailing abortion medication to a woman in Louisiana, California Gov. Gavin Newsom said.
+California will not extradite a doctor accused of illegally mailing abortion medication to a woman in Louisiana, California Gov. Gavin Newsom has said.

 “Louisiana’s request is denied,” Newsom said on Jan.
 14 in a statement.

-His statement came in response to an indictment released the previous day by Louisiana Attorney General Liz Murrill against Dr. Rémy Coeytaux, a physician based in the North San Francisco Bay Area.
+His statement came in response to an indictment released the previous day by Louisiana Attorney General Liz Murrill against Dr. Rémy Coeytaux, a physician based in the north San Francisco Bay Area.

-Prosecutors allege that Coeytaux prescribed and mailed abortion pills to a Louisiana woman who had found the telemedicine abortion service he worked for in October 2023, shortly after learning she was pregnant.
+Prosecutors allege that Coeytaux prescribed and mailed abortion pills to a Louisiana woman who had found the telemedicine abortion service he worked for in October 2023, shortly after learning that she was pregnant.

 “This is not healthcare; it’s drug dealing,” Murrill said in a statement.
 “Individuals who flagrantly and intentionally violate our laws by sending illegal abortion pills into our state are placing women in danger.”